-“We often find that folks think they are registered with FEMA after they have contacted their parish emergency managers, disaster-relief organizations, or local community- or faith-based organizations, but they are not,” said Mike Hall, FEMA’s federal coordinating officer.
+“We often find that folks think they are registered with FEMA because they have contacted their local emergency managers, disaster-relief organizations or local community or faith-based organizations, but they are not,” said Brett Howard, state coordinating officer for the Alabama recovery.
 “The only way we can get federal assistance to eligible survivors is if they are registered with FEMA.”

-That means register with FEMA even if you have contacted Louisiana 2-1-1, the American Red Cross or any other agency or local organization.
+That means you must register with FEMA even if you have contacted local government officials, state agencies or programs, the American Red Cross or any other agency or local organization.
 Only a FEMA registration will open the way for possible federal grants and loans.

-“Survivors also sometimes mistakenly think they are not eligible for federal or state assistance, but when we review their applications we find they are,” Hall said.
+“Survivors also sometimes mistakenly think they are not eligible for federal or state assistance, but when we review their applications we find they are,” said Thomas McCool, federal coordinating officer for the Alabama recovery.
 “That’s why it’s so important that they register.”

 That means register with FEMA, even if

 - … you have insurance.
 FEMA may be able to provide additional assistance or help with other needs not covered by insurance.
 FEMA cannot duplicate insurance payments, but underinsured applicants may receive help after their insurance claims have been settled.